alekdavis/PostmanUtilities/README.md

 ```

 ### `utils.test.negative`
-Use to run negative tests.
-By default, it will check the response's HTTP status code against the specified value.
+Use `utils.test.negative` to run negative tests.
+By default, it will check the response's HTTP status code against the specified (or default) value.
 If the returned HTTP status code matches the expected value, this function will also check the value of the `serviceCode` (or similar) property defined in the data object returned in HTTP response.
 You can also add additional checks in the custom code defined in the `process` parameter.

 #### Prototype
 ```JavaScript